 In addition to drug addiction and alcohol addiction, there are many other types of addiction in today’s culture.
 There are different types of compulsions that individuals face and try to work through on a regular basis, some of which are less well-known or understood by the general public.
 This can create more of an obstacle for addicts causing them to believe that no one understands their disease.

-- Internet Addiction –An obsession with the Internet can become a struggle for individuals with regard to personal relationships and finances.
-Internet addiction is a psychological disorder in which the addicted individual spends countless hours online to the extent that it interferes with their everyday life and responsibilities.
+Internet Addiction –An obsession with the Internet can become a struggle for individuals with regard to personal relationships and finances.
+Internet addiction is a psychological disorder in which the addict spends countless hours online to the extent that it interferes with their everyday life and responsibilities.

-If you think that you or someone you love might suffer from any of the above addictions, disorders, or destructive behaviors, it is important to seek professional help right away.
-Having an addiction is not something to be ashamed of or to hide from those who love you; there are millions of people all throughout the world who suffer from similar compulsions and diseases.
-The important thing for you or your loved one to do is to honestly evaluate personal behaviors in order to identify whether or not you or they need help.
-You do not have to fight addiction or even a compulsive disorder by yourself.
-There is hope and there is help from loving and caring professionals.
+If you think that you or someone you love might suffer from one of the above addictions or disorders, it is important to get help right away.
+Being an addict is not something to be ashamed about, as there are many people who suffer from similar compulsions and diseases.
+The important thing is to identify whether or not you or a loved one are suffering from a case of impulse control or a more serious disorder such as addiction.